Seeed-Studio/MakerCamp/Maker Camp in SZ 2401-MIT/How_To.md

 # Deploy the Maker Camp repo on your computer.

 This is the file about how you can add more files to this repo.
-If you want to see the example of the paper you can check [here](./Paper_Example.md).

 ## 1. Fork and Download the Repository